-On 23 June 2015, Westerby wrote to Mr N providing an update on the Kijani Fund.
-The letter reminded Mr N that the Kijani and SAMAIF funds were now considered non-standard assets and explained:
+On 23 June 2015, Westerby wrote to Mr H providing an update on the Kijani Fund.
+The letter reminded Mr H that the Kijani and SAMAIF funds were now considered non-standard assets and explained:

 - The Kijani fund was being investigated by auditors.
-The fund managers had taken the decision to liquidate all assets and return client investments within 30 to 60 days. - This information had been given to Westerby by AMI, but it hadn't been able to ascertain who made the statement originally. - Some investors had made redemption requests over 90 days ago but not received any money. - The advisor dealing with Abana clients (by this point a Mrs B, not Mr F) had become "directly authorised with the FCA" under a new firm - Abana (FS) Ltd. - Abana customers were in the process of being novated (moved over) to Abana FS Ltd. - Again it strongly urged Mr N to contact his "regulated financial advisor", (referring, I assume, to Abana (FS) Ltd).
-It didn't however ask Mr N to confirm whether he wanted to continue to hold the investments on this occasion.
+The fund managers had taken the decision to liquidate all assets and return client investments within 30 to 60 days. - This information had been given to Westerby by AMI, but it hadn't been able to ascertain who made the statement originally. - Some investors had made redemption requests over 90 days ago but not received any money. - The advisor dealing with Abana clients (by this point a Mrs B, not Mr F) had become "directly authorised with the FCA" under a new firm - Abana (FS) Ltd. - Abana customers were in the process of being novated (moved over) to Abana (FS) Ltd. - Again, it strongly urged Mr H to contact his "regulated financial advisor", (referring, I assume, to Abana (FS) Ltd).
+It didn't however ask Mr H to confirm whether he wanted to continue to hold the investments on this occasion.

-Westerby then wrote to Mr N again on 17 July 2015 and explained that the licence of the administrator of the ePortfolio Solutions platform had been suspended by the MFSC.
-The letter also explained to Mr N that other funds held within his SIPP had also been suspended, including the SAMAIF.
+Westerby then wrote to Mr H again on 17 July 2015 and explained that the licence of the administrator of the ePortfolio Solutions platform had been suspended by the MFSC.
+The letter also explained licence of the administrator of the ePortfolio Solutions platform had been suspended to Mr H that other funds held within his SIPP had also been suspended, including the SAMAIF and International Money Market Fund.
 It was explained towards the end of the letter that:

-"...we recommend that you seek financial advice from an independent financial adviser who is authorised by the Financial Conduct Authority.
+"...we recommend that you seek financial advice from an independent financial advisor who is authorised by the Financial Conduct Authority.
 Please be aware that as detailed in our accompanying letter Abana FS Limited are not deemed to be suitably independent."

-I've not seen a copy of the accompanying letter Westerby sent to Mr N. However, I've previously seen a copy of a letter Westerby sent to consumers in July 2015 and in which it was explained that Abana customers weren't, in fact, being novated to Abana (FS) Ltd. Further, that Westerby understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice.
+I've not seen a copy of the accompanying letter Westerby sent to Mr H. However, I've previously seen a copy of a letter Westerby sent to consumers in July 2015 and in which it was explained that Abana customers weren't, in fact, being novated to Abana (FS) Ltd. Further, that Westerby understood the reason for this was that Abana didn't consider Abana (FS) Ltd to be suitably independent to provide advice.
 In these cases Westerby urged consumers to have their SIPPs reviewed immediately by an independent financial advisor with the necessary permissions.

-On 23 December 2015 Westerby wrote to Mr N again.
-The letter said:
+Westerby wrote to Mr H again on 23 December 2015 the letter said: